-To demonstrate the feasibility of calculating weak intermolecular interactions from the coarse grained model we represent two linear, non-polar molecules at distance $R$ apart using two one-dimensional QDOs.
-We choose model parameters matching those of \Itwo, which is known to produce a dimer molecular liquid above its melting point of 114\degree C and a purely van der Waals liquid above its boiling point of 180\degree C - in which dispersion forces dominate the cohesion.
+To demonstrate the feasibility of calculating weak intermolecular interactions from the coarse-grained model we represent two linear, non-polar molecules at distance $R$ apart using two one-dimensional QDOs.
+We choose model parameters matching those of \Itwo, which is known to produce a dimer molecular liquid above its melting point of 114\degree C in which dispersion forces dominate the cohesion.

 For each QDO, we use a $d=4$ level Fock basis, leading to a total of four qubits required for the two-molecule system.
 We model the pair of \Itwo molecules, both aligned with their molecular axis along the intermolecular axis such that the one-dimensional QDO models their induced polarisation along the molecular axis.
 We use a value for the polarisabilty of $\alpha=\alpha_{zz}=14.5 \text{\AA}^3$ the polarisability coefficient along the molecular axis~\cite{maroulis1997electrooptical} and a harmonic trapping frequency of $\hbar\omega=9.61\text{eV}$.
-For the coarse grained electronic model, it is usual to choose the $\omega$ parameter (or alternatively the point charge $q$ and mass $\mu$ if working with raw Drude particle parameters).
-This is done to capture a certain chosen interaction, such as the $C_6$ London dispersion coefficient, and then further terms (such as $C_8$ and $C_9$ terms) arise naturally from the model.
+For the coarse-grained electronic model, it is usual to choose the $\omega$ parameter (or alternatively the point charge $q$ and mass $\mu$ if working with raw Drude particle parameters).
+This is done to capture a certain chosen property, such as the $C_6$ London dispersion coefficient, and then further terms (such as $C_8$ and $C_9$ terms) arise naturally from the model.
 In this case, we choose $\hbar\omega$ such that the full three-dimensional QDO in this setup would give $C_6$ coefficient matching experimental measurements of \Itwo~\cite{kendrick2012empirical}.
 For the pair of interacting molecules, the full three-dimensional model and the total London dispersion energy for the pair of interacting molecules can be found from repetitions of the one-dimensional model using the correct possibilities for each remaining axis a discussion of which is deferred until Sec.~\ref{subsec: 3d}.
-As proof of principle, we only consider polarisability along the intermolecular axis.
+As proof of principle, we consider polarisability only along the intermolecular axis.
 To generate the dispersion energy as a function of inter-molecular separation $R$, we perform the VQE procedure to calculate the ground state energy of the coupled QDOs for a range of possible coupling constants.